natemaia/dk/README.md

 ```
 and to runs it, **it must be executable in order for this to happen**.

-Status info is output to a file `$DKSTAT` for use in status bars or scripts.

-Advanced changes and configuration like new layouts, callbacks, or new commands
+Advanced changes and configuration like new layouts, callbacks, or commands
 can be done by copying the default config header `config.def.h` to `config.h`,
 editing it and recompiling.
 This file isn't tracked by git so you can keep your
 configuration and avoid conflicts when pulling new updates.